lsuatlab/webvrnotes/README.md

 layout: default
 permalink: /
 ---
-The following is a collection of links related to WebVR.
-Feel free to contribute to the list via a pull request.
+*The following is a collection of links related to WebVR.
+Feel free to contribute to the [by clicking here](https://github.com/lsuatlab/webvrnotes/edit/gh-pages/README.md) and creating a pull request.*

 ## General Info
 - WebVR Info Page: <https://webvr.info>